Mathématique: Chapter 78

 “What’s gonna happen when we get to Atlantis?”
 Greer asked.
 “It’s full of Ancient tech.
 It is Ancient tech.”

 Excellent question.
-Rush tried not to hyperventilate.
+Rush focused on not hyperventilating.

 He could withstand this.